-The measures, which apply to lenders with an increase in bad loans, will help avoid “future problems,” Finance Minister Juan Carlos Echeverry said according to a joint statement by the ministry and the nation’s financial regulator.
+The measures, which apply to lenders that have seen an increase in bad loans, will help avoid “future problems,” Finance Minister Juan Carlos Echeverry said in a joint statement by the ministry and the nation’s financial regulator.

-Central bank policy makers voiced concern about consumer credit at their April 30 meeting while voting to keep their key rate on hold as the economy slows.
+Policy makers voiced concern about consumer credit at their April 30 meeting, while voting to keep the key interest rate on hold as the economy slows.
 Consumer lending grew 22 percent in March from a year earlier and could stir inflation pressures, the board said.
 The decision to extend reserve requirements supports the view that the bank will keep its key rate on hold in the near term, said Fernando Palma, a Lima-based strategist at Banco Bilbao Vizcaya Argentaria SA

 “This should be interpreted as a macro-prudential measure” that will help contain “credit loan expansion without withdrawal of monetary stimulus,” Palma said in an e-mailed note to clients.
-The measure applies to new loans, according to today’s statement for the ministry and regulator.
+The measure applies to new loans, according to today’s statement.

 Banco de la Republica has kept borrowing costs on hold since its March meeting as inflation slows after nine rate increases in 13 months.

 The use of so-called “macro-prudential” measures have a faster impact than the 18-24 month delay associated with higher borrowing costs, central bank co-director Carlos Gustavo Cano said in a Feb.
 9 interview.